objcio/articles/2015-02-10-how-your-camera-works.md

 A shutter speed of e.g. 1/50 second lets the image sensor capture light for 1/50 s (= 0.02 s or 20 ms).
 If we change the shutter speed to 1/25 s (40 ms), the image sensor will capture light for twice as long, and it will capture twice the amount of photons, i.e. twice the amount of light.

 A so-called *stop* for the shutter speed either doubles or halves the shutter speed.
-Going from 1/50 s to 1/25 s is an adjustment by 1 stop.
+Going from 1/50 s to 1/25 s is an adjustment by one stop.

 The iPhone 6 can adjust the shutter speed from 1/8000 s up to 1/2 s.
 We can change the shutter speed to adjust the amount of light, but it will also affect motion blur of the image.
 If the camera and the scene that we're taking a photo of are completely still, we can make the exposure time (shutter speed) arbitrarily long, but more often than not, things around us are moving.
 And particularly with an iPhone, the camera itself is also moving.